 About the Editor

 Carolyn L. Deere is Assistant Director of the Global Inclusion Theme of the Rockefeller Foundation.

-—Jaime Serra Puche, former Mexican Trade Minister and Chief NAFTA negotiator
+—Jamie Serra Puche, former Mexican Trade Minister and Chief NAFTA negotiator